-A level higher than 100% of the Specify the percentage: e institutional average.
+A level higher than 100% of the institutional average.

-Other

-Specify:

-eligible individual when the state reas 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise onably expects that the cost of the home and community-based services eved 100% of the cost of the level of care specified for the waiver.
-Complete

-individual when the state reasonably e d Costs.
-The state refuses entrance to the waiver to any otherwise qualified expects that the cost of home and community-based services furnished to that g amount specified by the state that is less than the cost of a level of care

-Specify the basis of the limit, including participants.
-Complete Items B-2-b and g evidence that the limit is sufficient to assure the health and welfare of waiver ad B-2-c.

-The cost limit specified by the state is (select one):

-The following dollar amount:

-Specify dollar amount:]

-The dollar amount (select one)

-Is adjusted each year that the waiver is in effect by applying the following formula:

-Specify the formula:

-- ng the period the waiver is in effect.
-The state will submit a waiver to adjust the dollar amount.

-The following percentage that is s less than 100% of the institutional average:

-Specify percent:

-Other:

-Specify:
+Other Specij îy: eligible ind furnished t al Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any lividual when the state reasonably expects that the cost of the home and community-based service that individual would exceed 100% of the cost of the level of care specified for the waiver.
+Contact and B-2-c. individual individual Lower Than Institutional Costs.
+The state refuses entrance to the waiver to any otherwise quawhen the state reasonably expects that the cost of home and community-based services furnished would exceed the following amount specified by the state that is less than the cost of a level of corthe waiver. basis of the limit, including evidence that the limit is sufficient to assure the health and welfare is.
+Complete Items B-2-b and B-2-c. mit specified by the state is (select one): ollowing dollar amount: The fo The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fo She dollar amount (select one) The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fo Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waiver is in effect.
+The state will submit a waiver is in effect.
+The fo Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waive amendment to CMS to adjust the dollar amount.
+The fo Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waive amendment to CMS to adjust the dollar amount.
+Sllowing percentage that is less than 100% of the institutional average: